Calling all bakers… Enhance your baked goods with freshly ground spices from Local Spicery!

 We feature four kinds of cinnamon, from our mild, woodsy Ceylon Cinnamon to our knock-your-socks-off Saigon Cinnamon, a beautifully fragrant milled Orange Peel, an intensely strong milled Cardamom, and so many more!

-If you’re looking for something a little different to spice up your baking, try one of our signature blends, like our subtle Orange-Pepper-Cardamom blend, Dusk, or our classic Chai seasoning.
+If you’re looking for something a little different to spice up your baking, try one of our signature blends, like our subtle Orange-Pepper-Cardamom blend, Dusk, or our classic Gingerbread seasoning.

 You won’t be disappointed ~ guaranteed!

 Showing 1–12 of 30 results

 Native to Jamaica, this “new” spice made an appearance in European and Mediterranean dishes in the 16th century.
 It smells like a combination of Cinnamon, Nutmeg, Cloves and Pepper, so the English coined it “Allspice.”
 Our allspice is stored in a climate-controlled, oxygen-depleted environment before milling to maximize the retention of essential oils.
 This locks in the strongest flavor and aroma possible.

 Add to cooked fruits and relishes, poached fish, and braised meats.
 Uses include Caribbean Jerk seasonings, Palestinian dishes, Middle Eastern stews, German sausages, English cakes, and American pies.